ChangfuXu/AMCoEdge/README.md

 <div align=center>
 <img src="results/amcoedge_framework.jpg" width="600px">
 </div>
- When a task arrives at the BS, the scheduler first generates the ES selection decision by EQN model, and then achieves the task workload allocation fraction by CWA or HECWA procedure.
+ When a task arrives at the BS, the scheduler first generates the ES selection decision by AEQN model, and then achieves the task workload allocation fraction by CWA procedure.

 ### Convergence Analysis
 <div align=center>